This Automower 435X AWD is an upgrade from my 330X, See review here.

 The app also allows for connection through Bluetooth, and that is fine.

 BUT for some odd reasons some features are ONLY allowed through Bluetooth.
-That simply is meaningless beyond the initial pairing, as all security is bound to the pin anyway, so they could just request re-entering the pin to access these parts.
+That simply is meaningless, as all security is bound to the pin anyway, so they could just request re-entering the pin to access these parts.

 There is one bug that is quite odd: IF you try to connect to it via Bluetooth while it’s mowing, it claims the pin to be wrong!
 But if you turn off BT on the phone, things work again over the GSM module.